PROGRAM OR PARTNER

 Education: College degree or equivalent

-Others: Open to simple living, sensitive to cultural diversity, ability to work individually and in group settings, willingness to learn another language, adjusts personal expectations and preferences to respond appropriately to the needs of the community.
+Others: Open to simple living, sensitive to cultural diversity, ability to work individually as well as in group settings, willingness to learn another language, adjusts personal expectations and preferences to respond appropriately to the needs of the community.

 Dessa and Cobbie Palm